Bionif92/Cursos-de-Programacion/Javascript.md

 Install Git and Heroku CLI, then run `heroku login` and follow the steps for instalation

-Need to give a
+Need to give access to all IP adress to function
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxODA4NjA3OCwtMTk4MDM3NzU5OCwxNj
+eyJoaXN0b3J5IjpbMzExNDIzOTY3LC0xOTgwMzc3NTk4LDE2Nj
-Y0ODQ1MTEsLTIyMjIzNTgyMywxMDIzMzMxOSwxMDYzNTU5Nzk1
+Q4NDUxMSwtMjIyMjM1ODIzLDEwMjMzMzE5LDEwNjM1NTk3OTUs
-LC0xMDcwNjUyNDM4XX0=
+LTEwNzA2NTI0MzhdfQ==
 -->